elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Fixed conflicting type `ts` in opensearch, where multiple services log `ts` as different types.
 - Fixed conflicting type `@timestamp`, should always be `date` in opensearch.
 - Fluentd no longer tails its own container log.
 Fixes the issue when Fluentd failed to push to OpenSearch and started filling up its logs with `\`.
 Because recursive logging of its own errors to OpenSearch which kept failing and for each fail adding more `\`.
+- Split the grafana-ops configmaplist into separate configmaps, which in some instances caused errors in helm due to the size of the resulting resource

 ### Added